Bust Out of a Hibernation Rut

 The solution: Winter clothes don't need to be big and bulky.
 Sleek layers are not only in style, but sexier than your oversize sweatshirt.
 Make form-fitting fine-knit cardigans, leggings and even knee-high boots your motivation to stay on track.

 The problem: When you get out of work it’s already dark.
-During the summer, you used to go walking or jogging; now the lack of sunlight seems like a perfect excuse to sit inside and watch a movie instead of blasting calories.
+The lack of sunlight seems like a perfect excuse to sit inside and watch a movie instead of blasting calories.

 “Exercise also increases the release of endorphins, keeps your mind focused, and gives you a sense of accomplishment,” says Carole Bernstein, MD, professor in the departments of psychiatry and neurology and vice chair for education at the NYU Medical Center's department of psychiatry — all the more reason to quit making excuses.